Fractal Speed

 The fractal is produced at the fractal

-processing speed (fractal speed), this is the speed at which a discernible fractal shape can be created.
-This speed also determines the speed of zoom –
+processing speed (fractal speed), which is the speed at which a discernible fractal shape can be created.
+This speed also determines the speed of zooming in or magnification into the fractal and the speed of the fractal wave.

 The maximum zoom fractal speed must be 'Maxwell’s' – speed of light.